Adaptive numerical designs for the calibration of computer codes: Introduction

 \section{Introduction}

 This work is incorporated within the field of uncertainty quantification in computer experiments.
 A crucial issue in engineering (aerospace, car, nuclear, etc.) concerns the ability of computer codes (also called simulators or computer models) to mimic a physical phenomenon of interest as well as possible.
-In this regard, the field of so-called Verification and Validation (V$\&$V) aims at assessing the accuracy of computer predictions for many applications.
+In this regard, the field of so-called Verification and Validation (V$\&$V) aims to assess the accuracy of computer predictions for many applications.
 For instance, the study of V$\&$V has become a huge preoccupation in the nuclear industry where numerical simulation is more and more used to assess the safety of installations for which physical experiments are impractical or economically infeasible.
 An essential prerequisite of V$\&$V consists in quantifying all sources of uncertainty involved in a code output \citep{Roy11}.
 Our paper is focused on the reduction of one of them, called parameter uncertainty, caused by the lack of knowledge about the value of parameters which are specific to the computer code \citep{Koh2001}.
 They can be either non-measurable physical quantities or just tuning factors.
 Calibration comes down to a statistical inference of these parameters after assuming a statistical model which makes explicit the relationship between the code outputs and the field measurements \citep{Cam06,Cox01}.
 Another popular framework which deals with parameter uncertainty is called History Matching (HM) \citep{Craig97}.
-HM aims at detecting regions of parameter space which appear to be incompatible with the field measurements.
-Based on an implausibility measure, this method is well-suited for large systems for which the size of inputs makes immediate calibration intractable.
-In the same way, Sensitivity Analysis (SA) aims at detecting which parameters have a negligible effect on the code output \citep{Salt00}.
+HM can detect regions in the parameter space which appear to be incompatible with the field measurements.
+Based on an implausibility measure, this method is well-suited for large systems wherein the size of inputs makes immediate calibration intractable.
+In the same way, Sensitivity Analysis (SA) can detect which parameters have a negligible effect on the code output \citep{Salt00}.
 Hence, both HM and SA can shrink the input space before carrying out calibration.